Tools and Resources

 No-code and Low-Code Automation Tools

-The two options that we highly recommend are Make.com and n8n, and knowing how to use both of them puts you in a great position as they each have their unique advantages and can be used together.
+The two options that we highly recommend are n8n and Make.com, and knowing how to use both of them puts you in a great position as they each have their unique advantages and can be used together.

 • Make.com: We recommend Make.com and use it a lot in our workflows.
 It allows you to create complex workflows without writing any code.
 Make.com includes 1000s of out-of-the-box integrations so you don’t have to start everything from scratch.